Big Honking Button User Guide

 Changing the sample#

 You can change the sample on Big Honking Button by connecting it to your computer via a micro USB cable.
 The USB port is located on the module's main circuit board, located under the panel.
-Please note that you do have to power the module in order for the USB connection to work (the module itself can not be powered over USB alone).
+Please note that you do have to power the module in order for the USB connection to work - the module doesn't draw any power from the USB port.

 Samples must be in mono, 16-bit, 44.1kHz, signed